kazeburo/Cookie-Baker/README.md

             expires => '+24h'
         } );

-    Generates cookie string for HTTP response header.
+    Generates a cookie string for an HTTP response header.
-    First argument is cookies' name and seconds argument is plain string or hash reference that can contain keys such as `value`, `domain`, `expires`, `path`, `httponly`, `secure`, `max-age`.
+    The first argument is the cookie's name and the second argument is a plain string or hash reference that can contain keys such as `value`, `domain`, `expires`, `path`, `httponly`, `secure`, `max-age`.